Assembly Bill 2473 (AB 2473)

 - Existing Counselors: Counselors in good standing who registered with a state-approved certifying organization prior to July 1, 2025, are exempt from the new hour requirements.

 - Advanced Degree Holders: Counselors in good standing with a master’s degree in psychology, social work, marriage and family therapy, or counseling are exempt from the core competency requirements.
+However, these degree holders will still need to provide proof of 80-hours of education in their first year as a registrant.

 “In good standing” refers to registrants with an active registration status without a history of revocation.